fedeandri/auto-approve-comments/readme.txt

 From now on all the commenters listed in one of the lists above will have their comments immediately approved even if you set the comments to be manually approved.

-**Commenter list - example**
+**Commenters list - example**

 Add only one commenter per line, these are all valid configurations:
 `
-user@mysite.com
+mark@verynicesite.com
-user@mysite.com, Mark
+mark@verynicesite.com,Mark
-user@mysite.com, www.mysite.com
+mark@verynicesite.com,www.verynicesite.com
-user@mysite.com, www.mysite.com, Mark
+mark@verynicesite.com,www.verynicesite.com,Mark
-user@mysite.com, Mark, www.mysite.com
+mark@verynicesite.com,Mark,www.verynicesite.com
 `

 **Users list - example**